tobymao/sqlglot/pdoc/docs/expressions.md

 ```

-Here, `Limit` declares that it expects to have one optional and one required child expression, which can be referenced through `this` and `expression`, correspondingly.
+Here, `Limit` declares that it expects to have one optional and one required child expression, which can be referenced through `this` and `expression`, respectively.
 The arg keys are generally arbitrary, but there are helper methods for keys like `this`, `expression` and `expressions` that abstract away dictionary lookups and related checks.
 For this reason, these keys are common throughout SQLGlot's codebase.

 #### parent